-2. The Outstanding Character Award
+D. Christian Character Award

-Each year Veritas Collegiate Academy chooses four students, a boy and a girl in the Grammar School and a boy and girl in the Secondary School as recipients of the Outstanding Character Award.
-This award is given to honor the students chosen by the faculty as leaders and examples on the basis of outstanding character.
-On the last day of school, during the awards ceremony, the winners of the Outstanding Character Award are announced.
+Each year Veritas Collegiate Academy chooses one Logic (7th or 8th grade) student as recipient of the Veritas Christian Character Award.
+This award is given to honor the students chosen by the faculty as leaders and examples on the basis of outstanding Christian character.
+The winner will be announced and receive his or her award at our annual graduation ceremony.